Yet-Another-Defi/YetAnotherDeFi-Swap-Widget/README.md

 </div>

 ```
-In `src=` you can put your set up link from pt.
+In `src=` you can put your customized link from pt.
 1.

 #### Horizontal widget